The Preparatory Course is an extensive preparatory programme preceding the Bachelor's degree programme in Art and Design.

 What are the current measures against Covid-19 at the academy?

 During the coronavirus pandemic, the entire academy is observing safety measures.
 As far as possible, physical classes are continuing at the academy, but safety is paramount.
-In case of a full lockdown, classes will be taught online.

 How much time will I spend on the course?